Alumni Spotlight

 Just for fun: What’s one thing people might be surprised to learn about you?

-One thing I wish other members knew about my business is…
+One thing I wish other members knew about my work is…

 I’d love to connect with other members about…